 Tech Support is often unproductive until you find necessary personal technology records.
-Most of us have too many accounts and passwords to remember.
-When things are urgent lost or missing stuff causes frustration and wasted time and money.
-Lack of attention, bad communication with technicians, paper shredding, or poor housekeeping are often how your technical information is misplaced.
-If you do not know where some of the item’s below then start gathering then together before it is urgent.
+Meanwhile, most of us have too many accounts and passwords to remember.
+Lost or missing credentials causes frustration, wasted time, and wasted money.
+Yesing the list below you can audit yourself and see how long it takes you to find items on the list.
+If you do not know where some of the item’s below are then it is time to start gathering them together before it is urgent.
 Here is a list of some tech related items that are helpful for maintaining your technical systems.
-Of course, nobody has all of these items but others people have several of a single item listed.
+Of course, nobody has all of these items.
+However, others have several of a single item listed.
 Below is a memory jogger for you.

 There is no perfect way to keep all this info.
-Unfortunately, it is a balancing act between loosing access to your passwords and/or possibilities of having the list fall into the wrong hands.
+Unfortunately, it is a balancing act between loosing access to your own passwords and/or possibilities of having the list fall into the wrong hands.
 In general keep this info in at least 2 “secure” locations and formats.
-LastPass
+So maybe supplement the system you use know with LastPass

 4 types of passwords:

-Blank password devices: Sometimes bypassing passwords is handy when loss of access has larger ramifications than hacking.
-Also sometimes the device will ask for a password even though it is blank.
-If you do not know it is a blank password it can waste to hours of guessing incorrectly.
+Blank password devices: Sometimes bypassing some passwords altogether is handy because loss of access has larger ramifications than hacking or reasonable alternate security is in place.
+Few people realize that despite some movie plots that US Presidents do not carry nuclear launch codes.
+Presidential nuclera launch codes were just a bad idea in a practical world.
+On the other side, some devices will ask for a password even though the password needs to be left blank.
+In this case then if you do not know a blank password is blank then it can stall waste to hours of guessing incorrectly.

 Default passwords: Some common devices like routers have default password to help with tech support issues.
-Normally you have to lose data or settings and reset everything to get back to restore to a default factory state.
-It is funny to me when techs require a 36 character random passwords on a devices that you can crack by simply hitting the reset button.
+Normally, you have to lose data or settings and reset everything to get back to restore to a default factory state.
+It is ironic to me when an over zealous tech requires a 36 character random password for a home router when literally anybody can crack the same router by simply hitting the reset button.

 Easy passwords: example: password A choice when software requires a password but security is not important.
 Perhaps your software requires a password or to keep a preschooler from breaking something.
 Note that cracking or hacking software can often crack easy passwords that are all letters or all numbers.
 This can be good or bad depending on if you lost your password or if somebody unauthorized is being malicious.